denten-books/plain-text/3-format.md

 The intellectual history of formalist literary theory contains within it at least these two distinct and contradictory ideas about form: one about the outward shape of the sign and another about the inward structure or formula that governs semiosis.

 The distinction leads to several conflicting strategies of interpretation.
 Taken in the sense of "outward shape," form suggests the affective aesthetics or even "erotics" of art [@sontag_against_1966].
 In this view, the sign is forever embedded into the specific contexts of inscription, or alternatively, in the contexts of its reception.
 The individual peculiarity of the word in context makes it forever different from the same word on a different page.
 Formalism in this sense is concerned with the distinctive, palpable, and outward physical attributes of a text.
 Understood as formula, form suggests a more analytical approach, aimed at explicating the inward structures---universal rules, patterns, and archetypes---that shape the production of text from within.
-Formal analysis so conceived studies not specific traces or utterances, but rather the development of ideal forms, which exist somewhat independently of their specific instantiations.
-Form in the sense of formula embodies an abstraction, leading to generalized historical categories like genre and period.
-Our ideas about "the novel," for example, or "modernism," or "post-colonial theory" reflect formal groupings of that kind.
+Formal analysis so conceived studies not specific traces or utterances, but rather the development of ideal forms, which exist somewhat independently of their specific instantiations.[^ln3-levine] Form in the sense of formula embodies an abstraction, leading to generalized historical categories like genre and period.[^ln3-gitelman] Our ideas about "the novel," for example, or "modernism," or "post-colonial theory" reflect formal groupings of the kind Lisa Gitelman has called "a mode of recognition instantiated in discourse" [@gitelman_paper_2014, loc224].
 The genre "science fiction" indicates an abstract collection of specific literary works in that genre.
 Where palpable form leads to immanent material artifacts, the abstracted notion of form leads to transcendent ideal categories.

+[^ln3-levine]: See the Introduction to @levine_forms:_2015, for example.

 The notion of a "format" occupies the conceptual space somewhere between form as intrinsic formula and form as extrinsic shape.
-In what remains a singular article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the point of view of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of canonical texts.
+In what remains, to my knowledge, a singular article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the point of view of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of canonical texts.
 For Tanselle's purposes, the concept of formatting addresses narrowly something like "the number of page units placed on the press at one time" [@tanselle_concept_2000, 112-3].
 He acknowledges, however, that more broadly speaking, formats refer also to the "nature and the order of the contents" [@tanselle_concept_2000, 67-8].
-In this way, soap operas refer to a format for daytime television.
+In this way, "soap opera" evokes both a medium, daytime television and the specific kind of a story told in that medium, pulp.
 The format of a journal may be "broadsheet daily" or "tabloid."
-We could also say that a soap opera is a kind of a *genre* for television, just like the tabloid is also in some sense a genre for print publication.
-Unlike "genre" however, the notion of formats identifies matter both of particular shape and content.
+The notion of a format identifies matter both of particular shape and content.
 The soap opera is a kind of a daytime melodrama of a certain length, for example.
 It has certain audiences in mind.
 The format thus speaks both to the physical properties and to the ideational subject matter of the thing.
 The novel is a genre, where the paperback its common format.
 The novel is infinitely malleable, where the paperback is fixed by its methods of manufacturing and distribution.
 We do not expect scientific textbooks in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative journalism.
 The format